A. Andrew Das, Ph.D.

 Elmhurst University, Elmhurst, IL

-Remarriage in Early Christianity – book in progress; chapters on the Greco-Roman and Jewish milieus, the teaching of the historical Jesus and the gospels; Matthean exception clauses, the Apostle Paul, ante-Nicene writings, and post-Nicene writings.
+Remarriage in Early Christianity – contracted; forthcoming from Wm.
+B. Eerdmans; manuscript to be submitted February 2023; chapters on the Greco-Roman and Jewish milieus, the teaching of the historical Jesus and the gospels; the meaning of porneia in Greco-Roman, Jewish, and biblical literature; Matthean exception clauses, the Apostle Paul, and ante-Nicene writings.

 1 and 2 Thessalonians (Contextual Critical Commentary) – contracted; forthcoming; Wipf and Stock, ed.
 Marvin Sweeney and Jerry Sumney.

 Scripture, Texts and Tracings in 2 Corinthians and Philippians.
 Co-editor, with B. J. Oropeza (and contributor).
-Lanham, MD: Lexington Books / Fortress Academic, forthcoming.
+Lanham, MD: Lexington Books / Fortress Academic, 2022.

 Scripture, Texts, and Tracings in Romans.
-Editor (and contributor).
+Co-editor (and contributor).
 Lanham, MD: Lexington Books / Fortress Academic, 2021.
 Endorsed by James D. G. Dunn.